matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 could call?
 Can you take this subsystem and move it around?

 I saw somebody who was advocating people start designing their systems as systems of systems right from the get-go.
-Like make it six services in the very first iteration.
+Like make it into six services in the very first iteration.
 And I said to that person: Wow!
 That seems like a lot of forethought.
 Why can't people morph from a system of components to a system of systems.
-And he said: because of their languages and the way they use them.
-And it was a really telling thought.
+And he said: You know what?
+Because of their languages and the way they use them.
+And it was really a telling thought.

 It is the case that we fail to do this because we send these verb-oriented things around.